david942j/heapinfo/README.md

 ```

 ## Tests
-**HeapInfo** currently only run tests on ubuntu, followings are tested glibc versions:
+**HeapInfo** currently only run tests on Ubuntu, followings are tested glibc versions:

 * libc-2.19
 * libc-2.23